izzythegreatxx/Signal-Processing-Engine/README.md

 - Peak detection
 - RF signal simulation

-## Why This Project Matters
+## Why I Built This Project

-This project demonstrates core competencies in:

-- Digital signal processing (DSP)
-- Frequency-domain analysis
-- Noise modeling and filtering
-- Algorithmic implementation in C++
-- System-level software design
+I built this project to deepen my understanding of Digital Signal Processing (DSP), frequency-domain analysis, and systems programming in C++.

-These concepts are directly applicable to RF systems, radar signal processing, and embedded sensor analysis environments.
+The long-term goal is to evolve this project from simulated RF signals to real sensor inputs using microphones, Raspberry Pi hardware, and software-defined radios (RTL-SDR).
+These concepts are directly applicable to radar, RF communication, and embedded sensing systems.

 ---